 Christmas parties ….. an employment law guide to the festive season!

 The festive season carries its own challenges for employers, and while in most cases, we can relax and enjoy ourselves, there are some common problems and not all the potential issues are as obvious as the ‘inappropriate’ use of the office photocopier!
-So what can you do if staff misbehave at staff parties?
+Aside from bad behaviour, what else should employers be aware of?

 The festive season carries its own challenges for employers, and while in most cases, we can relax and enjoy ourselves, there are some common problems and not all the potential issues are as obvious as the ‘inappropriate’ use of the office photocopier!